 Almost everyone has heard of or seen an aurora borealis in photos.
 Some others have been lucky enough to see them in person.
 But many do not know how they are formed and why.
 One of the most suitable places in the world to see an aurora borealis is Norway.
 Therefore, it becomes a high-quality tourist destination to observe this beautiful event of nature.

 An aurora borealis begins with a fluorescent glow on the horizon.
-Then it diminishes and an illuminated arc arises that sometimes closes in the form of a very bright circle.
+Then it diminishes and an illuminated arc emerges, sometimes closing in the shape of a very bright circle.
 But how is it formed and what is its activity related to?
-Do you want to know everything about the Northern Lights of Norway?
+Do you want to know everything about Norway's Northern Lights?

 Formation of the Northern Lights